 → Let’s verify data load using count(*),

-As migration is an ongoing activity and also most time consuming too.
-It's best to automate the migration process so that whenever there is change in dataset, then we can get the data reflected in near real time.
+As migration is an ongoing activity and also the most time-consuming too.
+It's best to automate the migration process so that whenever there is a change in the dataset, then we can get the data reflected in near real-time.

-We hope that you were able to automate migration of the dataset from Google Bigquery to Snowflake Datawarehouse and data is in Snowflake by following one of the many ways.
+We hope that you were able to automate the migration of the dataset from Google Bigquery to Snowflake Datawarehouse and that data is in Snowflake by following one of the many ways.